bonsai-rx/machinelearning/docs/articles/Torch/torch-overview.md

 ## Installation Guide

 The Bonsai.ML.Torch package can be installed through the Bonsai Package Manager and depends on the TorchSharp library.
-Additionally, running the package requires installing the specific torch DLLs needed for your desired application.
+Additionally, running the package with GPU support enabled requires installing the specific torch DLLs.
 The steps for installing are outlined below.

-### Running on the CPU
-For running the package using the CPU, the `TorchSharp-cpu` library should be installed through the NuGet package manager.

 ### Running on the GPU
 To run torch on the GPU, you first need to ensure that you have a CUDA compatible device installed on your system.